 Cataracts

-Cataracts can be defined as the cloudiness of the crystalline lens of the eye which obstructs the vision partially or completely.
-Your vet would be able to diagnosis this problem during your visit
+Cataracts can be defined as the cloudiness of the crystalline lens of the eye which obstructs the vision partially, or completely.
+Your vet will be able to diagnose this problem during your visit.

 Entropion